Flex or Fix in Buy vs. Rent

 Your Current Financial Situation: Buy vs. Rent

 There are two aspects of your current financial situation that might affect your buy vs. rent decision, possibly precluding you from owning your own home.
-They are your ability to afford a The amount you have to pay in cash up front for your purchase More plus closing costs and your ability to tolerate unexpected expenses.
+They are your ability to afford a down payment plus closing costs and your ability to tolerate unexpected expenses.

 Do You Have the Down Payment?

-Most banks require you to use your own money to make a The amount you have to pay in cash up front for your purchase More on a residence as a prerequisite to getting a mortgage.
-The percentage of the purchase price that you need to pay as a The amount you have to pay in cash up front for your purchase More typically ranges from 3.5% for an FHA (Federal Housing Authority) mortgage to as much as 20% for a conventional mortgage.
+Most banks require you to use your own money to make a down payment on a residence as a prerequisite to getting a mortgage.
+The percentage of the purchase price that you need to pay as a down payment typically ranges from 3.5% for an FHA (Federal Housing Authority) mortgage to as much as 20% for a conventional mortgage.
 You’ll need to talk to a lender to get the specifics for your situation.

 Some people try to borrow money from friends or family members to help with their down payments.
-Most lenders are quite careful to look at the source of your The amount you have to pay in cash up front for your purchase More.
-If you can’t show that you saved the amount of your The amount you have to pay in cash up front for your purchase More, you may be required to provide extra documentation confirming that the money was a gift and not a loan.
+Most lenders are quite careful to look at the source of your down payment.
+If you can’t show that you saved the amount of your down payment, you may be required to provide extra documentation confirming that the money was a gift and not a loan.

 Can You Tolerate the Unexpected Expenses?

 One of the benefits of renting is that the landlord is responsible for maintenance and repairs.
 If you own your own home, these costs will fall to you.
-When you first buy your home, you can get a sense for the important costs that you might incur in the short The time period over which you re-pay the loan More if you have a home inspection.
+When you first buy your home, you can get a sense for the important costs that you might incur in the short term if you have a home inspection.
 I strongly recommend a home inspection as a contingency when buying a residence.
 When we bought a house recently, we were able to reduce the purchase price by about 3.5% for repairs we were going to have to make shortly after purchase that hadn’t been identified in any of the disclosures.

 You also need to be aware that, once you’ve owned your home for a while, things break and they tend to be expensive.
 I’ll talk more about the possible amounts of maintenance and repair costs below.
 But, before you consider buying your residence, you need to make sure you have enough money in savings or a line of credit that will allow you to pay for possibly major repairs on fairly short notice.
 Examples include your furnace (at least a few thousand dollars), your hot water heater or water softener (probably USD1,000 each) and, every 15-25 years, your roof (often USD10,000 or more and possibly up to USD50,000 depending on the size of the house and type of roof).